Commercial efficiency

 The confidence is automatically felt in everyone's voice.

-You must impose yourself.
-Unconsciously and from the first few seconds, the brain of your interlocutor will try to identify you.
+You need to make a statement.
+From the very first seconds of a cold call, your caller's brain will unconsciously try to identify you.
 To classify you in their social database.

 This is human.